 Functions of the hypothalamus

-Hypothalamus is an important brain structure that plays its role in the maintenance of homeostasis.
-It controls several internal conditions such as control of body weight, drive to eat and drink, temperature regulation and maintenance of body fluids volume.
+The hypothalamus is an important brain structure that plays its role in the maintenance of homeostasis.
+It controls several internal conditions, such as control of body weight, drive to eat and drink, temperature regulation and maintenance of body fluids volume.